iphands/instruction-counts/README.md

 in bins from various Linux distros, gcc versions, bins built with different cflags.

+## Note

+Right now there is a misattribution of instructions families in cases where the same instruction mnemonic is used for two instruction families.
+There are quite a few AVX and AVX512 instructions that have this overlap.

+See issue #1.

+I'll resolve this asap.

 ## Setup

 ### Prep the python env